A Good EDI Connection can Create Efficiencies and Reduce Costs—a DCL Logistics Customer Spotlight with Fire & Flavor

 Fulfillment by Amazon (FBA) and Amazon Merchant Fulfilled Network (MFN) have been the go-to fulfillment options for sellers on Amazon for over a decade.
-However, since being introduced in 2015, Amazon’s Seller Fulfilled Prime (SFP) program, has grown in popularity as a way to reach Amazon’s Prime Members which have ballooned to over 100 million members while providing more flexibility to the sellers.
+However, since being introduced in 2015, Amazon’s Seller Fulfilled Prime (SFP) program, has grown in popularity as a way to reach Amazon’s Prime Members which have ballooned to over 100 million members while providing more flexibility to the Amazon sellers.
 If you want to learn more about FBA and MFN, check out our article on Amazon’s fulfillment options.

 With almost all of DCL’s customers participating in FBA, we’re constantly thinking of ways to support and enhance their experience with Amazon.
 Also, we acknowledge that FBA has it’s own set of challenges which we’ve covered in the Amazon 3PL Trap article.
 Based on our customers’ feedback, one of those ways was to support Seller Fulfilled Prime—so, that’s what we did.
 We worked diligently to integrate with Amazon SFP and are now prepared to help you ship via SFP out of DCL warehouses providing you with greater flexibility and an option beyond FBA and MFN.
 Here’s a short summary of the program and how it could potentially benefit you.